 Delhi needs govt that will not resort to appeasement but supports CAA: PM

+Modi attacked those who questioned the surgical strike and air strike on terror camps across the Line of Control but did not take any names.
+The surgical strike was launched on terror launch pads by the Indian Army in September 2016 after the Uri attack.
+The Balakot air strikes were launched by the Air Force in 2019, post the Pulwama terror attack.

+Slamming the AAP and the Congress, he said both parties cry for Batla House terrorists, put security forces in dock and instigate people but can not develop the national capital.
+Two Indian Mujahideen (IM) terrorists were killed and two arrested in the encounter at Batla House in Jamia Nagar area on September 19, 2008.
+A Delhi Police inspector, who was injured in the encounter, also died.

-The prime minister accused the AAP dispensation of not implementing the Ayushman Bharat scheme in the national capital and asked if the AAP government's 'mohalla clinics' will work if Delhiites fall sick outside the city.
-Modi, who addressed a rally in east Delhi's Karkardooma locality on Monday, said the people of Delhi have seen how the AAP government practises the politics of hate.
+The prime minister accused the Arvind Kejriwal-led AAP dispensation of not implementing the Ayushman Bharat scheme, the flagship initiative of the Centre, in the national capital and asked if the AAP government's 'mohalla clinics' will work if Delhiites fall sick outside the city.
+The people of Delhi have seen how the AAP government practises the politics of hate, he said.

+"People of Delhi have seen how the (AAP) government practises politics of hate.
+Delhi needs a government that will give direction and not resort to blame game," he said.
+Many Central government schemes in the last five years were opposed by the Delhi government even before their implementation, he alleged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)